Search

 Step 1: Set Up a New Svelte Project#

-To create a new vanilla Svelte project named my-svelte-app, run the following Vite command:
+Create a new vanilla Svelte project by running this command:

 Terminal window